1diode/Azure-Security-Week-13-H-W/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the jumpbox machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP address:
+Access to this machine is allowed only from the following IP address:

 | Rule              | Port#  | Protocol  | SourceIP: (Witheld)  | Destination     | Action  |
 |-------------------|--------|-----------|----------------------|-----------------|---------|
 | PermitSSHfromDesk | 22     | TCP       | (curl ifconfig.me)   | Virtual Network | Permit  |

-Remote management the machines within the private network can only be accessed by the Jumpbox /Ansible control Node on SSH TCP 22
+Remote management of the machines within the private network can only be accessed by the Jumpbox /Ansible control Node on SSH TCP 22

-A summary of the access policies in place can be found in the table below.
+This table is a summary of the access policies in place.

 | Name RedSecGrp      | Publicly Accessible | Allowed IP Addresses |
 |---------------------|---------------------|----------------------|